getsolus/help-center-docs/contributing/getting-involved/en.md

 ## Funding

-Solus is funded though our [Open Collective](https://opencollective.com/getsolus), with our fiscal host being the non-profit 501(c)3 organization [Open Source Collective](https://www.oscollective.org/).
+Solus is funded through our [Open Collective](https://opencollective.com/getsolus), with our fiscal host being the non-profit 501(c)3 organization [Open Source Collective](https://www.oscollective.org/).
 This funding enables / will enable us to:

 1. Offset virtual and physical infrastructure / hardware, ranging from datacenter co-location to providing repository mirrors and hardware upgrades for faster builds.
 2. Enable part-time and eventually full-time development by one or more developers (e.g. myself and Bryan).